Bla1ze/vpx-testing/external/vpx-mfdoom/README.md

  4. Set Up the MF DOOM Table:

 - Download the MF DOOM table package and unzip it.
-- Move the .vpx table file to your vpx-doom folder.
+- From the MFDOOM package Table folder, copy the .vpx table file to your vpx-doom folder.

  5. Add DMD Files: